surfd4wg/armor_API_CONNECTwise_API_Integration/MANAGE/README.md

   Output:
    -> Creates a JSON file named "_response_get_ARMOR_tickets_for_account_XXXX.json

-3 .b) Get ARMOR tickets and post them to CONNECTwise Run Python3 script CONNECTwise_get_ARMOR_tickets_and_post_to_CONNECTwise_company_service_board.py
+3. Get ARMOR tickets and post them to CONNECTwise
+  Run Python3 script CONNECTwise_get_ARMOR_tickets_and_post_to_CONNECTwise_company_service_board.py
   Description: Uses the ARMOR json response file produced in the previous step as input, Reads the ARMOR account Id from the file, finds the matching company in CONNECTwise company, custom field ARMORcompanyId, takes that CONNECTwise company information